Emerging Technologies

 "Ka pai te AI Whakaputanga i ngā reo?"

-According to ChatGPT – and hopefully anyone Māori – the above sentence means, “Is Generative AI good at languages?”.
+According to ChatGPT – and hopefully anyone Māori – the above sentence means, “Is Generative AI good at languages?”

-The answer: yes and no.
+The answer is, yes and no.

 Have you read?

 This may have serious consequences in some cases.
 A translator in the US told Reuters Context that four in ten of their Afghan asylum cases derailed in 2023 due to inaccurate AI-driven translation apps.
+While recent research from Stanford University identified systemic mistranslations occurring regularly in the US legal system.

 Generative AI and its language bias